Net Worth

 In 2021, then-president Donald Trump commuted Black’s sentence, though he was still facing charges of criminal sexual assault.
 After being released, Kodak released “Last Day In” and was featured on Lil Yachty’s “Hit Bout It” in February.
 That same year, he released the mixtape Haitian Boy Kodak, which he used to celebrate his Haitian roots.
 His next project, Happy Birthday Kodak, was released in June to celebrate his 24th birthday.

-In February 2022, he released his fourth studio album, Back for Everything, which peaked at no. 2 on the Billboard 200.
+In February 2022, he released his fourth studio album, Back for Everything, which peaked at No. 2 on the Billboard 200.
 Soon after, he released “Walk/Spin” and announced he was leaving Atlantic Records for an eight-figure deal with Capitol Records.
 His final project with Atlantic was the mixtape Kutthroat Bill: Vol. 1, released in October 2022.

 Most recently, Kodak Black was arrested in Florida, and although he posted bail, he was quickly back in federal custody after violating his probation.
 After being released from jail in February 2024, he threatened to punch a reporter and threw rocks at a journalist covering his release.